U.S. IPO market bounces back with large first-day gains

-April 4 Strong debuts of four new listings on Friday put a shine back on the IPO market after a wobbly debut last week by "Candy Crush Saga" maker King Digital Entertainment Plc brought a bustling market back to earth.
+Strong debuts of four new listings on Friday put a shine back on the IPO market after a wobbly debut last week by "Candy Crush Saga" maker King Digital Entertainment Plc KING.N brought a bustling market back to earth.

-Shares in Healthcare IT company IMS health, software maker Five9 Inc and energy software company Opower Inc also jumped well above their offer prices.
+Shares in Healthcare IT company IMS health (IMS.N), software maker Five9 Inc (FIVN.O) and energy software company Opower Inc OPWR.N also jumped well above their offer prices.

 King's first-day performance has offered the worst so far this year, a rare blemish in a strengthening IPO market.